jeremy-clerk/next-15-test/README.md

   - `/standard/sign-in` Page that mounts the standard sign in component
   - `/standard/sign-up` Page that mounts the standard sign up component
   - `/noauth` Page that does not require auth to visit, shows various links
-- `/ssr` lists routes under the dynamic Clerk Provider with links.
+- `/ssr` lists routes under the static Clerk Provider with links.
     - `/fetch` fetches data from the hacker endpoint - one request is designed to fail.
     - `/org/create` Create Organization component
     - `/org/profile` Organization Profile component